Mechanics-Mechatronics-and-Robotics/ML-2024/README.md

 # Machine-learning
-Just another course on machine learning which includes basics of shallow and deep learning, supervised and reinforcement learning
+Just another course on machine learning which includes basics of shallow and deep learning, supervised and reinforcement learning.

 #someLinks (check for updates)